antonydenyer/capistrano-nancy/README.md

 }
 ```
 I found that if you did not specify the root correcty then Nancy reports a 404 when hitting the application root.
+I've only had issues with this when serving static files.

 Edit config/deploy.rb to point to your server and use the correct user.